Group calls for U.S. to break up Bank of America

-A group of consumer advocates, academics and economists want to end "too-big-to-fail" banks, starting with Bank of America Corp.
+Jan 25 A group of consumer advocates, academics and economists want to end "too-big-to-fail" banks, starting with Bank of America Corp (BAC.N).

 The Fed and the coalition of regulators known as the Financial Stability Oversight Council have the authority to take such action under the Dodd-Frank financial reform law passed in 2010, the group said.